Baagsma/PBQA/README.md

 ## Roadmap
 Future features in no particular order with no particular timeline:

- - Option to use own Qdrant server
+ - Option to use self-hosted Qdrant server
  - Support for more LLM backends
  - Parallel query execution